adelinelim/search_file_by_tag/setting/README.md

   ```

 3. Set up the shell shortcut alias key, example set it in zshrc
-Set the st path to where you cloned the repository, example like below:
+Set the sf path to where you cloned the repository, example like below:
   ```
-  alias st="/Users/adelinelim/search_file_by_tag/st"
+  alias sf="/Users/adelinelim/search_file_by_tag/sf"
   ```

 4. Setup the color config file in config.json, example: